cakephp/docs/en/development/routing.rst

     There are a few 'special' parameters that can change the final URL string that is generated

-    * ``_base`` - Set to false to remove the base path from the generated url.
-If your application is not in the root directory, this can be used to generate urls that are 'cake relative'. cake relative urls are required when using requestAction.
+    * ``_base`` - Set to false to remove the base path from the generated URL.
+If your application is not in the root directory, this can be used to generate URLs that are 'cake relative'. cake relative URLs are required when using requestAction.
     * ``_scheme`` - Set to create links on different schemes like ``webcal`` or ``ftp``.
 Defaults to the current scheme.
     * ``_host`` - Set the host to use for the link.
 Defaults to the current host.
     * ``_port`` - Set the port if you need to create links on non-standard ports.
-    * ``_full`` - If true the value of :php:meth:`Router::baseUrl` will be prepended to generated urls.
+    * ``_full`` - If true the value of :php:meth:`Router::baseUrl` will be prepended to generated URLs.
-    * ``#`` - Allows you to set url hash fragments.
+    * ``#`` - Allows you to set URL hash fragments.
-    * ``ssl`` - Set to true to convert the generated url to https, or false to force http.
+    * ``ssl`` - Set to true to convert the generated URL to https, or false to force http.

 .. php:staticmethod:: mapResources($controller, $options = array())